 - Teen 13 to 18 years of a

 - Kids Each class has a specific age range designated

 In some instances, a class may be offered with a special age range designation, which would be indicated in the class description.

 Prospective students may request an age-related exception for a class if their skill level and demeanor warrants.
 The class instructor has sole discretion in approving or rejecting such requests.
 All requests for an age exception should be addressed by phone at (360)354-3600.

 If you have any questions about this policy, please contact the J registrar, Cindy Wadkins, at email@example.com or (360)354-3600.

 Register online: Click “Add to cart” for the desired classes to begin the registration process.
 If you need assistance, please call 360-354-3600.

 Phone registration: Call 360-354-3600.
 Please have your credit card, billing information and name of class ready.

-Walk-in registration: Payment may be made by credit card or check in the Gallery Shop at the Jansen Art Center, Open Tuesday-Sunday, 11am – 5pm.
+Walk-in registration: Payment may be made by credit card or check in the Gallery Shop at the Jansen Art Center, Open Tuesday-Saturday, 11am – 5pm.